-Hank Aaron is acknowledged as one of the greatest hitters to every play in Major League Baseball and owner many of the most revered records in the game, but he is known best as the man who broke baseball’s greatest record, Babe Ruth’s 714 home runs.
+Hank Aaron is acknowledged as one of the greatest hitters to every play in Major League Baseball and owner many of the most revered records in the game, but he is best known as the man who broke baseball’s greatest record – Babe Ruth’s 714 home runs.

 Hank enjoyed playing baseball although his family lacked the finances to buy any baseball equipment so Hank improvised by hitting bottle caps with a stick.
-He finally got a chance to use real equipment when he played outfield and third base for Central High School, a segregated school. where he led his team to the Mobile Negro High School two years in a row.
-A natural athlete, he also excelled in football, so much so that he was offered football scholarships by several school.
+He finally got a chance to use real equipment when he played outfield and third base for Central High School, a segregated school, where he led his team to the Mobile Negro High School championship two years in a row.
+A natural athlete, he also excelled in football, so much so that he was offered football scholarships by several schools.
 Baseball was his love, however, and he decided to pursue it as a career.

 Aaron had a unique batting style as he hit cross-handed.
 He was a right-handed hitter but held the bat with his left hand above his right hand.
 Nonetheless, he was able to hit for power and was invited by the Brooklyn Dodgers to try out for the club in 1949.
 The Dodgers were the first team to integrate the Major Leagues when they inserted Jackie Robinson into the lineup on opening day in 1947 and the team was aggressive with pursuing new talent.
 Though they recognized his talent, the Dodgers did not sign him as they had other talent that was Major League ready.
-Hank returned to Mobile to finish high school, this time at a private high school, Josephine Allen Institute, but he continued his pursuit of baseball as a profession, signing with the Mobile Black bears during his junior year.
+Hank returned to Mobile to finish high school, this time at a private school, Josephine Allen Institute.
+He continued his pursuit of baseball as a profession, signing with the Mobile Black Bears during his junior year.
 The Black Bears were a small independent Negro League team managed by Ed Scott they and paid him only $10.00 per game.

 Aaron’s career moved forward on November 20, 1951 when he was signed to a contract by the Indianapolis Clowns of the Negro American League.
 He was paid $200.00 per month and played shortstop and batted in the cleanup position.
-The Clowns were a legitimate team under manager Buster Haywood, but they also employed a level of showmanship to their games, earning the team the nickname “the Harlem Globetrotters of baseball.
+The Clowns were a legitimate team under manager Buster Haywood, but they also employed a level of showmanship to their games, earning the team the nickname “the Harlem Globetrotters of baseball.”
 Standing 6’ tall and weighing 180 lbs., Aaron played very well for the Clowns, helping to lead them to the Negro League World Series championship in 1952.
-He batted .366, with 5 home runs, 33 runs batted in, 41 hits, and 9 stolen bases in 26 official Negro league games and his play caught the attention of two Major League teams, the new York Giants and the Boston Braves.
-Aaron considered both teams but chose the Braves when they offered him $50.00 per month more than the Giants.
+He batted .366, with 5 home runs, 33 runs batted in, 41 hits, and 9 stolen bases in 26 official Negro League games and his play caught the attention of two Major League teams, the New York Giants and the Boston Braves.
+Aaron considered both teams, but chose the Braves when they offered him $50.00 per month more than the Giants.
 The Clowns, therefore, sold his contract to the Braves for $10,000.00 and Aaron was signed by Braves’ scout Dewey Griggs on June 14, 1952.
 His time with the Clowns was memorable for him, not only for the success he enjoyed that led him to the Major Leagues, but also for the continued racism that he faced.
 Years later he would recount in his autobiography having played a game in Washington, D.C. and eating at a restaurant afterwards.
 “I can still envision sitting with the Clowns in a restaurant behind Griffith Stadium and hearing them break all the plates in the kitchen after we were finished eating.
 What a horrible sound.
-Even as a kid, the irony of it hit me: Here we were in the capital in the land of freedom and equality, and they had to destroy the plates that had touched the forks that had been in the mouths of Black men.
+Even as a kid, the irony of it hit me.
+Here we were in the capital in the land of freedom and equality, and they had to destroy the plates that had touched the forks that had been in the mouths of Black men.
 If dogs had eaten off those plates, they’d have washed them.”